Apr 22, 2021

 - Free domain registration.
 If you go for an annual Premium or Business plan, we’ll bundle a free domain for the first year.

 - Powerful control panel.
-We even made a custom panel that will help you manage everything with utmost efficiency.
-Check out this demo.
+We even made a custom panel that will help you manage everything with the utmost efficiency.

 What type of websites need shared hosting?